-- Requesting information directly from the Service Provider to help determine the entity's risk profile and its ability to support Mastercard Customers; and - Performing on-site reviews to evaluate the controls that the Service Provider has in place to mitigate risks.
+- Requesting information directly from the Service Provider to help determine the entity's risk profile and its ability to support Mastercard Customers; and - Performing a remote questionnaire review or an onsite review to evaluate the controls that the Service Provider has in place to mitigate risks.

-Mastercard reserves the right for Franchise Management Program staff to conduct an on-site review of any Service Provider at any time.
+Mastercard reserves the right for Franchise Management Program staff to conduct a review of any Service Provider at any time.

-Mastercard will provide a summary of the results of its review to any Customer that has registered the Service Provider.
+Mastercard may provide a summary of the results of its review to any Customer that has registered the Service Provider.
 A Service Provider that fails either or both of the following Mastercard requirements may be subject to de-registration as a Service Provider: